 How do we relate to these timeless values and how may we practice them in our lives, both on the mat and off of the mat?
 These are some of the questions we will reflect on in this series.
 Please note that we will be taking a break on Juneteenth (June 19) and July 3 (July 4th long weekend).

 Mindfulness and Meditation Tuesdays, May 2, 16 and 30, 2023, 12-12.45 PM EST

 Join us for a centering practice of meditation inspired by the teachings of yoga and mindfulness-based stress reduction techniques.
 These meditations are free for all and are sponsored by Smithsonian's National Museum Of Asian Art.

 Online Art-inspired Meditation @ The Phillips Collection, Wednesday, June 7, 2023, 12.45-1.45 PM EST

 Art has the power to move us deeply and when combined with the practices of meditation and mindfulness could help us explore these inner experiences from the place of a witness.
 Each week, our meditation practice is inspired by a work of art from the museum’s permanent collection.
-This practice will be followed by a spotlight talk, presented by a museum educator .
+This practice will be followed by a spotlight talk, presented by museum educator, Kathleen Foster .

 Online Restorative Yoga @ Yoga District, Sunday, 2.45-3.45 PM